JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 ### 4 Cycle Block or More

-With four or more blocks you have 16+ weeks.
+With four or more blocks you will have 16+ weeks.

 A 4 Cycle is exactly the same as the three week cycle however you have another cycle to focus on one of the aspects which is most likely going to be your aerobic engine.